shivdazed/shivdazed/README.md

 Hi, I’m Anuroop Shivdasan@shivdazed.
 I'm a Machine Learning Engineer who looks for problems which are perplexing, paralysing and paradoxical.
-Challenging the Optimal Worst Case Scenario is my principle for efficient programming
+Challenging the Optimal Worst Case Scenario is my principle for efficient programming.

-I’m perplexed in the concept of learning implented with a programmatic and algorithmic approach; all of which are done in iterations.

-I’m currently learning methods to create my own custom machine learning functions in Python.

-I’m looking to collaborate on Convolutional Neural Networks which may help to study the ginourmous functionalities of the Human Brain and possibly unravel human conciousness
+Devoloping algorithms and system networks using Agentic AI tools as the core framework which may help to study the extensive functionalities of the Human Brain and possibly unravel human conciousness
 📫 How to reach me ... shivandru@gmail.com
 This repository contains the sum of all programs I have practised and created from scratch on PyCHARM IDE.